danieldreke/software-solutions/docs/grapheneos/install-grapheneos-on-google-pixel-phone.md

 !!!
 Warning
     1. Backup all data from your phone if it's not a brand new phone.<br>
     2. Installing GrapheneOS wipes/erases all data on your phone.<br>
-    3. Locking your phone wipes/erases all data on your phone again.
+    3. Locking your phone's bootloader wipes/erases all data on your phone.

 1. Prepare Linux Laptop for Flashing Phone as Non-Root User [1]
     1. Check `fwupd` version